Staff and boys shine in concert – and there’s no stopping Cambridge scholar Drew

 Soloists included sixth-former Drew Sellis, who was celebrating the news that he had won an Organ Scholarship at Jesus College, Cambridge, for next year.
 Drew, one of the School’s leading musicians pictured here with his saxophone, played the piano at the concert, performing Dussek’s Sonata in Bb Movement I.

 Headmaster Neil Enright said: “This was a splendid evening, with a great deal of talent in evidence from boys who played to a very high standard.
-My congratulations go to all involved, and especially to Drew.
-We believe him to be the first Elizabethan in living memory to have secured an Oxbridge Organ Scholarship, so his is a very special achievement.”
+My congratulations go to all involved, and especially to Drew upon his very special achievement.”